-SNo World Bank Involuntary Tamil Nadu RFCTLARR Act Remarks and provisions in Measures to bridge the Gap in Resettlement Requirement Highways Act 2001 2013 RFCTLARR Act 2013 the RPF of TNRSP family and displaced family in the definition (i.e) a displaced family means any family, who on account of acquisition of land has to be relocated and resettled from the affected area to the resettlement area [Ref: Section 3 sub-section c (ii) and k] 9 Involuntary restriction of access to of access to legally designated parks and protected areas resulting in adverse impacts on the livelihoods of the displaced persons. х √ In the definition of affected family in includes 'family whose primary source of livelihood for three years prior to the acquisition of the land is dependent on forests or water bodies and includes gatherers of forest produce, hunters, fisher folk and boatmen and such livelihood is affected due to acquisition of land' [Ref: Section 3 sub-section c (vi)] Polic y Applicability 10 The policy applies to all components of the project that result in IR, regardless of the source of financing. x ✓ The provisions of this Act relating to land acquisition, compensation, rehabilitation and resettlement, shall apply, when the appropriate Government acquires land for its own use, hold and control, including for Public Sector Undertakings and for public purpose (defined) However, for PPP projects and private companies requiring land for public purpose (defined), then prior consent of affected families is required.
+SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP distinction is made between affected family and displaced family in the definition (i.e) a displaced family means any family, who on account of acquisition of land has to be relocated and resettled from the affected area to the resettlement area [Ref: Section 3 sub-section c (ii) and k] 9 Involuntary restriction of access to of access to legally designated parks and protected areas resulting in adverse impacts on the livelihoods of the displaced persons. х ✓ In the definition of affected family in includes 'family whose primary source of livelihood for three years prior to the acquisition of the land is dependent on forests or water bodies and includes gatherers of forest produce, hunters, fisher folk and boatmen and such livelihood is affected due to acquisition of land' [Ref: Section 3 sub-section c (vi)] The project does not involve such impacts Polic y Applicability 10 The policy applies to all components of the project that result in IR, regardless of the source of financing.
+X √ The provisions of this Act relating to land acquisition, compensation, rehabilitationand resettlement, shall apply, when the appropriate Government acquires land for its own use, hold and control, including for Public Sector Undertakings and for public purpose (defined) However, for PPP projects and private companies requiring land for public purpose (defined), then prior consent of affected families is Para 1.4 in Chapter-1 addresses this requirement

-SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP [Ref: Section 2 sub-section 1 and 2] 11 It also applies to other activities resulting in IR that are: (i) directly and significantly related to the Bankassisted project; (ii) necessary to achieve its objectives as set forth in the project documents; and (iii) carried out, or planned to be carried out, contemporaneously with the project. x ✓ Same as above Eligib pility Criteria • 12 Those who have formal legal rights to land (including customary and traditional rights recognized under the laws of the country) х ✓ In the definition of affected family, it includes 'a family whose land or other immovable property has been acquired' [Ref: Section 3 sub-section c (i)] 13 Those who do not have formal legal rights to land at the time the census begins but have a claim to such land or assetsprovided that such claims are recognized under the laws of the country or become recognized through a process identified in the resettlement plan X ✓ In the definition of affected family, it includes 'the Scheduled Tribes and other traditional forest dwellers who have lost any of their forest rights recognised under the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 due to acquisition of land'; and also includes 'a member of the family who has been assigned land by the State Government or the Central Government under any of its schemes and such land is under acquisition'.
-[Ref: Section 3 sub-section c(iii) and (v)] 14 Those who have no recognizable Х X In para 2.15 of the RPF, under
+SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP required.
+[Ref: Section 2 sub-section 1 and 2] 11 It also applies to other activities resulting in IR that are: (i) directly and significantly related to the Bankassisted project; (ii) necessary to achieve its objectives as set forth in the project documents; and (iii) carried out, or planned to be carried out, contemporaneously with the project. х ✓ Same as above Para 1.4 in Chapter-1 addresses this requirement Eligib pility Criteria 12 Those who have formal legal rights to land (including customary and traditional rights recognized under the laws of the country) x ✓ In the definition of affected family, it includes 'a family whose land or other immovable property has been acquired' [Ref: Section 3 sub-section c (i)] Eligibility Criteria Section in Chaper-2 (para 2.15) addresses this requirement 13 Those who do not have formal legal rights to land at the time the census begins but have a claim to such land or assetsprovided that such claims are recognized under the laws of the country or become recognized through a process identified in the resettlement plan X ✓ In the definition of affected family, it includes 'the Scheduled Tribes and other traditional forest dwellers who have lost any of their forest rights recognised under the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 due to acquisition of land'; and also includes 'a member of the family who has been assigned land by the State Government or the Central Government under any of its schemes and such land is under acquisition'.
+[Ref: Section 3 sub-section c(iii) and (v)] Eligibility Criteria Section in Chaper-2 (para 2.15) addresses this requirement